César F. Rosado Marzán

-Professor Rosado Marzán teaches Contracts, Employment Relationships, International and Comparative Labor and Employment Law, and Labor Law.
-He strives to teach his courses in a way that helps students appreciate the importance of reason and principle to provide coherent and purposeful meaning to the law.
+Professor César F. Rosado Marzán teaches Contracts, Employment Relationships, International and Comparative Labor and Employment Law, and Labor Law at Chicago-Kent College of Law.
+He strives to teach his courses in a way that helps students appreciate the importance of reason, principle, and empirical fact to provide coherent, purposeful, and effective meaning to the law.

-Professor Rosado Marzán has visited the University of Iowa College of Law, the Universidad Autónoma de Madrid School of Law, Stockholm University's Law Department, the American Bar Foundation, and the Oñati Institute for the Sociology of Law.
+Rosado Marzán has been a visiting faculty member or scholar the University of Iowa College of Law, the Universidad Autónoma de Madrid School of Law, Stockholm University's Law Department, the American Bar Foundation, and the Oñati Institute for the Sociology of Law.
 He was the Chicago-Kent 2017 Norman and Edna Freehling Scholar.
-He was a member of the Regulating Markets and Labour Program at Stockholm University, which funded a number of his projects.
+He collaborates with Harvard’s Clean Slate Program, which aims to redraw U.S. labor law.
+He was a member of the Regulating Markets and Labour Program at Stockholm University, which has supported his work.
 He was a Princeton University Presidential Fellow and a José Padín Scholar at Haverford College.
-He is an active member of the Law & Society Association, where he has served on a number of committees and research collaborative networks.
-He is additionally a member of the American Sociological Association, the International Sociological Association, the Colegio de Abogados de Puerto Rico, and the Puerto Rican Bar Association of Illinois, among other professional associations.
+He is an active member of the Law & Society Association, where he has served on a number of committees and collaborative research networks.
+He is, additionally, a member of the American Sociological Association, the International Sociological Association, the Colegio de Abogados de Puerto Rico, and the Puerto Rican Bar Association of Illinois, among other professional associations.

-Before arriving at Chicago-Kent, Professor Rosado Marzán practiced union-side labor law in New York and Puerto Rico.
+Before arriving at Chicago-Kent, Rosado Marzán practiced union-side labor law in New York and Puerto Rico.

-Principled Labor Law: U.S. Labor Law Through a Latin American Method (Oxford University Press, forthcoming) (with S. Gamonal Contreras).
+Principled Labor Law: U.S. Labor Law Through a Latin American Method (Oxford University Press 2019) (with S. Gamonal Contreras).

-The Labor Judge Unleashed: Rule of Law and Labor Rights in "Neoliberal" Chile, Law and Social Inquiry (forthcoming).
+The Labor Judge Unleashed: Rule of Law and Labor Rights in "Neoliberal" Chile, 43 Law and Social Inquiry 1574 (2018).

-Organizing the State: The 'New Labor Law' Seen from the Bottom-Up, Berkeley Journal of Employment and Labor Law (forthcoming).
+Organizing the State: The "New Labor Law" Seen from the Bottom-Up, 29 Berkeley Journal of Employment and Labor Law 415 (2018).